sharpie7/circuitjs1/INTERNALS.md

 ## `runCircuit()`

 This function has two major loops: the *iteration loop* and the *subiteration loop*, the latter being a child of the former.
 The *iteration loop* can be thought of as executing a single full step of simulation.
 Each run of the *iteration loop* increments the circuit time by the timestep.
 The inner loop, called the *subiteration loop*, normally runs at least once per call to `runCircuit`.
 The *subiteration loop* tries to solve the circuit matrix (via `lu_solve()`).
-The number of times the *subiteration loop* runs inside the *iteration loop* depends on weather or not the circuit has converged.
+The number of times the *subiteration loop* runs inside the *iteration loop* depends on whether or not the circuit has converged.